steve8708/compylr/README.md

 ## Purpose
-* Simplicity: you write your angular app, let Compilr do the rest
+* Simplicity (write your angular app, let Compilr do the rest)
 * Maximum performance
 * Minimal pageload times
 * Backend agnostic
+* Easily share state and route logic on client and server

 ## How it works